 That afternoon, the sun shone brightly as Jonathan Wright, Chad Franer, and Chandler Bryant led tours of the various cultural landscapes of the Indianapolis Museum of Art: the Oldfields and Westerley estates and Virginia B. Fairbanks Art and Nature Park: 100 Acres at Newfields.
 The gardens were in a transitional state (with the summer season coming to a close, and preparations for the holiday season well under way), an excellent opportunity to learn about the thousands of bulbs to be planted for spring by myriad volunteers in the coming weeks.

 This full day concluded with a reception at Crown Hill Cemetery, with refreshments generously provided by the Crown Hill Cemetery & Heritage Foundation.
-Though initially advertised as a self-guided tour, a special presentation on the cemetery’s history by its president, Keith Norwalk, and a tour of its grounds was a welcome surprise.
+Though initially advertised as a self-guided tour, a special presentation on the cemetery’s history by its president, Keith Norwalk, and a tour of its grounds were welcome surprises.
 The reception drew more than 100 guests, many of whom had been part of tours earlier in the day.

 Sunday’s tours continued to illuminate the varied cultural landscapes of the city, and day two did not disappoint.
 In the morning, the Massachusetts Avenue Commercial District tour, led by Meg Storrow, was a riveting encounter of an area undergoing tremendous growth as a cultural destination.
 Kevin Osburn led a bicycle tour – always a What’s Out There Weekend favorite – of the Indianapolis Cultural Trail, a recent addition to the city that weaves many of its urban landscapes together through an eight-mile network.